btrask/stronglink/client/README.md

 The first line is the URI of the meta-file's target.
 Only hash links are recognized.
 The URI is followed by two line breaks (a blank line).

 Then follows a JSON body describing the meta-data.
 Each field accepts an _array_ of values.
 If only one value is set, it can be a single item instead of an array.
-For each value, currently only strings are accepted.
+For each value, currently only strings and nulls are accepted (nulls are simply ignored).

 ```
 hash://[algo]/[hash]